Allan-xmos/lib_voice/doc/rst/examples/index.rst

 All the modules in the example can run on separate threads.
 To exchange information between the pipeline stages the metadata struct will need to be created to be populated and consumed by the different modules.

+The Stage1 input and output buffers are sized by ``AP_MAX_Y_CHANNELS``, which is set to :c:macro:`STAGE1_MAX_Y_CHANNELS`, not by :c:macro:`AEC_MAX_Y_CHANNELS`.
+These are the same in the Standard Architecture.
+In the Alternating Architecture, the AEC is built for 1 mic channel but Stage1 still carries 2, because the IC needs both mic channels when the AEC is disabled.

 .. literalinclude:: ../../../examples/app_pipeline/src/pipeline.c
     :language: c